RobotEmperor/SDU-UR10E-Sensor-Common/README.md

   * collision_detection(Eigen::MatrixXd data)

     This function can detect collision from raw force torque data by using CUSUM method (it was included in sdu_math library).
-It returns bool value 1 and -1 when collision is detected.
+It returns int value 1 and -1 when collision is detected.
 (Value 0 is default and non-contact)

 For example (How to use the library)